- About e-Pubs

 - The Purdue University Press also uses Purdue e-Pubs to host its electronic publications.
 Please contact the Purdue University Press director with inquiries on these publications.

 - The work of Purdue University undergraduate and graduate students may also be deposited if the appropriate collection for that work has been established.
-Please contact the Scholarly Repository Specialist for more information about student work and Purdue e-Pubs.
+Please contact the Scholarly Publishing Specialist for more information about student work and Purdue e-Pubs.

 - Users are not encouraged to post bibliographic citations or abstracts into Purdue e-Pubs without also depositing the referenced paper.